Dig a fork into this Paris Brest.

 5 Gently place the flaked almond covered top onto this.
 Finally, sprinkle with icing sugar.

-Recipe courtesy of Cookery School
+Recipe and imagery courtesy of Cookery School